COVID-19 Frequently Asked Questions

 Q. When are you going to be open evenings again?

-A. Like many businesses, we shortened our operating hours as a response to COVID-19.
-This was temporary and we resumed evening hours at our Buffalo and Monticello clinics Monday-Thursday starting May 4, 2020.
+A. Like many businesses, we temporarily shortened our operating hours as a response to COVID-19.
+This is temporary and we will re-evaluate our operations in mid-January.

 Q. I’m due for my annual physical, can I be seen for that right now?

-A. Our goal these past few months was to keep patients who were due for preventative visits at home to avoid community spread of COVID-19.
-We will resume scheduling preventative visits like these after June 1.
+A. Our goal these past several months was to keep patients who were due for preventative visits at home to avoid community spread of COVID-19.
+We resumed scheduling preventative visits like these on June 1.

 Q. What if I’m unable to pay my bill due to temporary loss of income?